TBYD-SAC/MaxOne-Wiki/full-validation.md

-# ✅ full-validation.md – Integrity Verification Record (as of May 11, 2025)
+# ✅ full-validation.md – Integrity Verification Record (as of June 14, 2025)

 This document certifies the structural integrity of all published TBYD systems released under the TBYD Structural License v2.2.
 All listed versions are verifiable via SHA-256 hash and IPFS CID.